MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/preview/storage-queue-readme.md

 ---
 title: Azure Storage Queue client library for JavaScript
 keywords: Azure, javascript, SDK, API, @azure/storage-queue, storage
-author: maggiepint
+author: EmmaZhu
-ms.author: magpint
+ms.author: emmazhu
-ms.date: 11/09/2021
+ms.date: 08/02/2023
 ms.topic: reference
-ms.technology: azure
 ms.devlang: javascript
 ms.service: storage
-ms.subservice: queues
 ---

-# Azure Storage Queue client library for JavaScript - version 12.8.0-beta.1
+# Azure Storage Queue client library for JavaScript - version 12.20.0-alpha.20230801.3

 Azure Storage Queue provides cloud messaging between application components.
 In designing applications for scale, application components are often decoupled, so that they can scale independently.
 Queue storage delivers asynchronous messaging for communication between application components, whether they are running in the cloud, on the desktop, on an on-premises server, or on a mobile device.
 Queue storage also supports managing asynchronous tasks and building process work flows.